opennetworkinglab/aether-docs/pronto_deployment_guide/hw_installation.rst

    If a specific Device Type doesn't exist for the device, it must be created, which is detailed in the NetBox documentation, or ask the OPs team for help.

+   See `Rackmount of Equipment`_ below for guidance on how equipment should be mounted in the Rack.

 9. Add Services to the management server:

     * name: ``dns``